Saving 10K requires preparation

 Bonus: the table to help you save 10K in 1 year

-The challenge takes place over the 52 weeks of the year and tests your ability to manage your budget and your money : each new week invites you to save one euro more than the previous week.
+The challenge takes place over the 52 weeks of the year and tests your ability to manage your budget and your money : each new week invites you to save one dollar more than the previous week.

 It allows you to start slowly but surely towards your savings goal.

 To succeed in saving 10K you need to be prepared!
 By determining your goals and following this precise plan you will increase your chances of achieving them.
 Once you have reached your goal, don’t stop: keep saving as much as you can and remember to invest it.
-Sitting on your euros in a bank account won’t make you any money.
+Sitting on your dollars in a bank account won’t make you any money.
 Shares, real estate, crypto-currencies, choose your favourite sector and medium to make your savings grow.

 Passionate about savings and investment topics.
 I modestly try to offer you simple, sometimes not so simple, solutions to beat inflation.